-- Meals must meet meal pattern requirements for adults and must be served to eligible participants. - All state and local health department standards, including maintaining food at proper temperatures, must be followed. - Daily menu records that include the food items and amounts of food prepared must be maintained. - Meal counts for meals served to eligible participants must be documented on the Daily Meal Count and Attendance Record (H1535), or an alternate meal count form. - Meals must be provided by the approved source (self-prep or vended) named in the contractor's application and management plan.
-If a food service management company (FSMC) supplies the meals they must be provided in a manner and detail prescribed in the Invitation for Bid and Contract for Purchased Meals. - Meals purchased from restaurants or "fast food" outlets are not reimbursable without a product formulation statement from the food manufacturer. - Meals served to participants who are in transit to the center or their homes cannot be claimed as reimbursable meals.
+- Meals must meet meal pattern requirements for the appropriate age group and must be served to eligible children. - All state and local health department standards, including maintaining food at proper temperatures, must be followed. - Daily meal production records that include the food items and amounts of food prepared must be maintained. - Meal counts for meals served to eligible children must be documented on the Daily Meal Count and Attendance Record (H1535), or an alternate meal count form. - Meals must be provided by the approved source (self-prep or vended) named in the Site Application Centers.
+If a food service management company (FSMC) supplies the meals, they must be provided in a manner and detail prescribed in the Invitation for Bid and Contract for Purchased Meals. - Meals purchased from restaurants or "fast food" outlets are not reimbursable without a product formulation statement from the food manufacturer. - Meals that are served to children who are in transit to the center or their homes cannot be claimed as reimbursable meals.

-Field trips must be documented in writing and include the following information:
+Field trips must be documented in writing, and must include the following information:

-- Date of trip; - Destination of trip; - Duration (departure and return time) of the trip; - Meal types served on the trip; - A description of the location where the meal was served; - A description of the method used to ensure that foods are held at proper temperatures; - A list of foods served on the field trip; and - A list of everyone who participated in the field trip.
+- Date of trip; - Destination of trip; - Duration (departure and return time) of the trip; - Meal types served on the trip; - A description of the location where the meal was served; - A description of the method used to ensure that foods are held at proper temperatures; - A list of foods served on the field trip; and - A list of everyone that participated in the field trip.